matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 ![[Pasted image 20251119100952.png]]
 - Using the previous example, this may give us a better (32, 12x12).
 At the end of the convolutional and pooling layers (together referred to as the feature extraction component), we then *flatten* the output.
-- This is the classification component, where we output into a dense (
+- This is the classification component, where we output into a dense layer/feedforward network. and output layer (10 output nodes in our example)

 The weights are the filters -> the set of numbers that are used to obtain the features from the image.
+This process of mimicking the visual hierarchy of feature extraction significantly reduces the number of weights that we have.

 ## Dense Embeddings
 How to find ways of organizing text vectors?